Dinger's Aviation Pages

 NOTES

 ¹ The Air Ministry F37/34 specification that covers the development of the Spitfire prototype is very brief.
-It calls the aircraft an "Experimental High Speed Single Seat Fighter".
-It says that the aircraft must conform to all the requirements in the earlier F7/30 specification except for a few minor details listed.
+It called the aircraft an "Experimental High Speed Single Seat Fighter".
+It said that the aircraft must conform to all the requirements in the earlier F7/30 specification except for a few minor details listed.
 The earlier F7/30 specification was for a "Single Seat Day and Night Fighter".
+That was then followed by specification F10/35 that ordered the Spitfire into production as a "single-seater day and night fighter".
 To read about some of the myths that have grown up around the F7/30 specification, there are extra details at <this link>.
 To read the F7/30 specification in full there is a PDF copy at <this link>.

 ² It was not only the RAF that thought that bombing attacks would come at night, most of the popular media had the same assumption.
 For example, see the opening scenes of the film